John Banting: Surrealism and activism

+Michael Robinson has pointed to the satire of form and formality as a key aspect of Banting's surrealist work.
 He contributed to the London International Surrealist Exhibition in 1936 and worked on various projects, commercial and artistic, ranging from an advertisement for Shell Oil to sets and costumes for the Camargo Society ballet Prometheus (1936) at Sadler's Wells.
 In 1938 he was invited to contribute to the Exposition Internationale du Surréalisme in Paris by Marcel Duchamp, and this led to a solo surrealist exhibition at the Storran Gallery in October 1938.
-Michael Robinson has pointed to the satire of form and formality as a key aspect of his work.

 Banting's association with Nancy Cunard and the poet Brian Howard marked his increasing political awareness.
 He visited Harlem with Cunard in 1931 to investigate racial politics and civil rights, and contributed poems to her Negro Anthology (1935).
-Also with Cunard he visited Spain in October 1937 during the Civil War, attempting to join the (then disbanding) International Brigade in Madrid and meeting Ernest Hemmingway.
+Also with Cunard he visited Spain in October 1937 during the Civil War, attempting to join the (then disbanding) International Brigade in Madrid and meeting Ernest Hemingway.
 The following year he was arrested in Innsbruck, attempting to intervene during the Anschluss.
 He was a central figure influencing the increasingly left-wing political stance of the British Surrealist Group in the pre-war period.

 During the war he worked as an art director for the Ministry of Information's Strand Films unit alongside Dylan Thomas and Curtis Moffat, while also acting as art editor for the left wing monthly magazine Our Time, and contributing to Nancy Cunard's anthology Salvo for Russia (1942).